distbit0/distbit.xyz/_posts/2025-05-03-kpi-vs-asset-futarchy.md

 KPI Futarchy is much better suited for contexts where the goal is something other than maximizing long-term shareholder value.
 This includes pursuing specific political, social, technical, or scientific objectives – goals often found in non-profits or public goods projects.
 As long as the goal can be quantified into a measurable KPI, Futarchy can target it.

 *   The KPI could even be the output of a retroactive evaluation committee, allowing Futarchy to target goals that are difficult to measure objectively via a KPI.
+*   KPI futarchy supports composite KPIs, allowing for the combination of multiple KPIs into a single KPI, with each assigned a different weight.
+This allows more complex goals to be expressed, while also potentially mitigating the manipulation risk of any single KPI.
 *   KPI Futarchy also enables novel forms of inter-organizational cooperation.
 An organization governed by KPI Futarchy could incorporate another organization's utility function into its own KPI definition as part of a negotiated agreement.
 This allows for binding treaties between organizations without needing external legal enforcement.
 See: [Futarchy of mutating preferences](https://thequantummilkman.substack.com/p/futarchy-of-mutating-preferences).

 ### Robustness